Andres Herkel

 Andres Herkel (born 14 August 1962) is an Estonian politician.
 He started his public activities in the late 1980s.
 From the very beginning of the independence movement in Estonia, he affiliated himself with pro-independence forces, which had close ties with Soviet-era dissidents.
-He played an active role in building up free media in then occupied Estonia, being among the founders of the Independent Info Centre in 1988.
+He played an active role in building up the free press in the then occupied Estonia, being among the founders of the Independent Info Centre in 1988.
 He was the leader of the Estonian Free Party.

 Education and training

 His alma mater is the University of Tartu, where he obtained a first degree in psychology (cum laude, 1985) and an M.A. degree in history (1998, thesis on ancient Indian philosophy).
 He was greatly inspired by his then professor, well-known Estonian orientalist Linnart Mäll (1938-2010), whose work in the Unrepresented Peoples and Nations Organization (UNPO) he followed with keen interest.